amrinder-cs/amrinder-cs.github.io/README.md

 # Manual Installation of frappe framework on debian 12.5

-9:30 - installed ddocker and installed docker image of frappe
+9:30 - installed docker and installed docker image of frappe

 11:30 - started to re install frappe manually